Groundhog Overview

 Behavior and Lifestyle

-Groundhogs are known for their burrowing behavior, creating complex tunnel systems for shelter and hibernation.
-They are primarily diurnal, meaning they are active during the day, and they are skilled climbers and swimmers.
+Groundhogs are famous for their burrowing behavior, creating complex tunnel systems for shelter and hibernation.
+They are primarily diurnal, meaning they are active during the day, and they are climbers and swimmers.

 Groundhogs are herbivores, feeding on plants such as grasses, clover, and vegetables.
 They are solitary animals, except during mating season, and are known for their cautious and watchful nature, often retreating to their burrows at the slightest sign of danger.